Battle of Artemisium: Aftermath

 The Persians were alerted to the withdrawal of the Greeks by a boat from Histiaea, but did not at first believe it.
 They sent some ships to see if this was the case, and finding that it was, the whole fleet set sail for Artemisium in the morning.
 The Persians then sailed on to Histiaea and sacked the surrounding region.

 The Allied fleet sailed to Salamis, off the coast of Attica, to assist with the evacuation of the remaining Athenians.
-En route, Themistocles left inscriptions addressed to the Ionian Greek crews of the Persian fleet on all springs of water that they might stop at, asking them to defect to the Allied cause:"Men of Ionia, that what you are doing is not proper, campaigning against your fathers and wishing to enslave Greece.
-It would be best if you came on our side.
-But if this is not possible, at least during the battle stand aside and also beg the Carians to do the same with you.
-But if you can not do either the one or the other, if you are chained by higher force and you can not defect during the operations, when we come at hand, act purposely as cowards remembering that we are of the same blood and that the first cause of animosity with the barbarians came from you."
+En route, Themistocles left inscriptions addressed to the Ionian Greek crews of the Persian fleet on all springs of water that they might stop at, asking them to defect to the Allied cause:

 Following Thermopylae, the Persian army burned and sacked the Boeotian cities that had not submitted to them—Plataea and Thespiae—and then marched on the now evacuated city of Athens.